b0nbon1/flixflex/.github/workflow/README.md

 It is our belief that PR reviews should not negatively impact a team's ability to deliver features.
 PRs that take too much time to get reviewed can hinder on a team's progress.
 As such, we practice the following behaviours when raising PRs:

-- When I raise a PR, I specifically assign a developer or [engineering team](https://github.com/orgs/andela/teams/technology/teams) as reviewer
+- When I raise a PR, I specifically assign a developer
 - When I raise a PR, I notify the reviewer(s) on Slack in a public channel
 - The reviewer(s) can re-assign the PR to someone else (e.g. TTL re-assigning to a Senior Engineer)
 - The reviewer(s) has a **3 hours SLA** to review the PR